kaddkaka/vim_examples/git.md

 ```

 # fzf
-fzf has the hand command `:Gfiles` to quickly find files in a git repo.
-I also have `:Files %:h`
+[fzf](https://github.com/junegunn/fzf)'s vim plugin has the handy command `:Gfiles` to quickly find files in a git repo.
-mapped to quickly find other files in the same folder as the current file.
+I also have `:Files %:h` mapped to quickly find other files in the same folder as the current file.

 Related config:
 ```vim